VincentCMLejeune/PliskinBot/README.md

 ## Installation

-CD intro ./api and ./front folders and run `npm install`
+CD into ./api and ./front folders and run `npm install`

 ## Usage

+CD into ./api folder and run `npm start`
-CD intro ./api and ./front folders and run `npm start`
+THEN CD into ./front folder and run `npm start`